cloudflare/pp-browser-extension/README.md

 **2022** -- The Privacy Pass protocol can also use RSA blind signatures.

+**2023** -- The extension updates to Privacy Pass Protocol draft 16, with the cryptographic part in a dedicated library [cloudflare/privacypass-ts](https://github.com/cloudflare/privacypass-ts).
+Introducing the notion of Attesters and Issuers.

 #### Acknowledgements

 The creation of the Privacy Pass protocol was a joint effort by the team made up of George Tankersley, Ian Goldberg, Nick Sullivan, Filippo Valsorda, and Alex Davidson.

 The Privacy Pass team would like to thank Eric Tsai for creating the logo and extension design, Dan Boneh for helping us develop key parts of the protocol, as well as Peter Wu and Blake Loring for their helpful code reviews.
-We would also like to acknowledge Sharon Goldberg, Christopher Wood, Peter Eckersley, Brian Warner, Zaki Manian, Tony Arcieri, Prateek Mittal, Zhuotao Liu, Isis Lovecruft, Henry de Valence, Mike Perry, Trevor Perrin, Zi Lin, Justin Paine, Marek Majkowski, Eoin Brady, Aaran McGuire, Suphanat Chunhapanya, Armando Faz Hernández, Benedikt Wolters, Maxime Guerreiro, and many others who were involved in one way or another and whose efforts are appreciated.
+We would also like to acknowledge Sharon Goldberg, Christopher Wood, Peter Eckersley, Brian Warner, Zaki Manian, Tony Arcieri, Prateek Mittal, Zhuotao Liu, Isis Lovecruft, Henry de Valence, Mike Perry, Trevor Perrin, Zi Lin, Justin Paine, Marek Majkowski, Eoin Brady, Aaran McGuire, Suphanat Chunhapanya, Armando Faz Hernández, Benedikt Wolters, Maxime Guerreiro, Cefan Rubin, Thibault Meunier and many others who were involved in one way or another and whose efforts are appreciated.

 ---

 ## FAQs

-#### What do I have to do to acquire new passes?

-1. Click "Get More Passes" in the extension pop-up.
-1. Solve the CAPTCHA that is presented on the webpage.
-1. Your extension should be populated with new passes.

-#### Are passes stored after a browser restart?
+#### As a user, how can I add new attestation methods

 Depending on your browser settings, the local storage of your browser may be cleared when it is restarted.
 Privacy Pass stores passes in local storage and so these will also be cleared.
 This behavior may also be observed if you clear out the cache of your browser.

+#### My website support Privacy Pass authentication scheme, but the extension does nothing

+This can be an issuer issue, or a Chrome issue.
+In the later case, make sure you implement a [client replay on your website](#chrome-support-via-client-replay-api).

+#### As a service operator, how to roll out out my own attestation method

+Privacy Pass does not propose a standard attester API.
+This extension relies on attester to implement the [cloudflare/pp-attester](https://github.com/cloudflare/pp-attester) API.

+If you have such an attester, you should ask your user to update their attesters in the extension options.
+The attester order matters, first one has a higher priority than the second.

 ---